bonitasoft/bonita-doc/md/bonita-bpm-studio-hints-and-tips.md

 # Bonita Studio hints and tips

-Discover smart ways to use diagrams in Bonita Studio
+Discover how to add items to a diagram in Bonita Studio, use the tree view, and search/edit diagrams.

 ## Adding items to a diagram